cran/transfR/README.md

 ## Overview

-This R package aims to propose a geomorphology-based hydrological modelling to transfer streamflow measurements from gauged catchments to ungauged catchments (where there is no stations monitoring the streamflow).
+This R package aims to propose a geomorphology-based hydrological modelling to transfer streamflow measurements from gauged catchments to ungauged catchments, i.e. where there is no station monitoring the streamflow.
 It follows a runoff-runoff approach, i.e. it directly combines the observed streamflow series available at monitoring stations to estimate the streamflow series anywhere else in the surroundings rivers and without the need to implement a full rainfall-runoff model.
+The package itself and theoretical aspects of the approach are presented in detail and discussed by de Lavenne et al. (2023).

 ## Short description of the modelling approach